Hurence/historian/docs/greensights/greensights.md

 ![IT monitoring](../assets/images/web-analytics.png)

-the data is then stored into data historian for long term storage and further analytics.
+The data is then stored into data historian for long term storage and further analytics.
 It can be easily queried through grafana to build custom dashboards.
-You can then gain time-based insights of your web app energy impact.
+You can then gain time-based insights of all your web app energy impact.
 Again the OneByteModel can be questioned as it certainly over-estimates energy impact.
-But the interesting things with this approach are the fact that :
+But the interesting things with this approach are that :

+- you can compare one site to another
-- you can track global energy impact evolution in time
+- you can track global energy impact evolution in time for one site
 - you can see what a new release or code change does to energy consumption
 - you can set alarms on consumption thresholds and give your dev teams objectives to remain under those thresholds.